 ➤ When opening an Excel workbook, Select the File.
 Then Click on the little Down-Arrow Button beside the Open command.
 Multiple options appear, Select the Open and Repair option to retrieve the file.

 After retrieving the file, you can apply Freeze Panes or any other feature you want.

 Excel by default tries to repair damaged files after opening.
-But in case of Excel isn’t able to repair the file, free Microsoft Excel Repair Tools are available on the internet.
-You can download one of your choices then use the tool in case of severe file corruption or damage.
+But in case Excel isn’t able to repair the file, free Microsoft Excel Repair Tools are available on the internet.
+You can download one of your choices and then use the tool in case of severe file corruption or damage.
 The Microsoft Excel Repair Tools offer a plethora of retrieve items such as

 ➽ Repairing corrupted files